norcams/iaas/docs/team/development/vagrant/ca.rst

    out all files tracked in git and rerun :file:`bootstrap.sh`

 You will need to generate a CA key pair with openssl to sign the certificate used in vagrant to test TLS for endpoint.
-First make sure openssl in installed on your host computer (if not, run the scipts and copy all the .pem files back to your host)::
+First make sure openssl is installed on your host computer (if not, run the scipts and copy all the .pem files back to your host)::